RushiPowar11/Google_Sheet_Mimick_App/README.md

 // How to Use
 1. Open the web application in your browser.
 2. Utilize the spreadsheet functionalities such as cell formatting, mathematical functions, and data validation.
-3. Save or import JSON data for better data handling.
+3. Save or import JSON data for better data handling